 - Propex HS2000 propane heater and Manchester ASME horizontal 25lb propane tank mounted under the van with remote refill kit and tank monitor gauge inside the van ($2,000)

-The van has a Murphy-style bed that folds away into the wall to create a more open floorplan.
+The van bed option Jess and Shawn opted for is a Murphy-style bed that folds away into the wall to create a more open floorplan.
 The larger bench is 20” deep by 58” wide and stays in position and holds their freshwater tank system and heater inside.

 The rest of the bed that folds up measures about 51” tall by 58” wide.
 When folded up, the bed takes up 10” of space against the wall and reveals a 10” bench below it for more storage where they keep mostly rope climbing gear.